Start the New Year with a Clean Sweep of Your Business

 Time and energy-sucking employees are not only difficult to manage, but they also aren’t what your company needs.
 Try moving them into positions that better suit their skills or where they can better serve your company.
 But, if the employee is miserable or there is a struggle to fit into the culture you are producing, then you’ll need to sever that relationship – and quickly.
 Negative employees can drain the creativity from you and your team, leaving everyone exhausted.

 As you begin to clean your business house, consider what processes or practices you can put into place to keep your space clean.
 Here are four suggestions to get you started.

-Work with your suppliers.
 If you work with suppliers or subcontractors, stay up to date on possible trends within their businesses.
-Subcontractors and suppliers are great resources for new ideas and ways to save time, money and become the vendor they want to work with for the long term.
+Subcontractors and suppliers are great resources for new ideas and ways to save time, and money and become the vendor they want to work with for the long term.

-Backup.
 Create backup systems for your personnel and data.
-Losing data or employees quickly drains time and money.
-Cross-train employees so more than one person knows how to manage the different tasks required to run your business.
+Losing data or employees quickly drain time and money.
+Cross-train employees so that more than one person knows how to manage the different tasks required to run your business.
 Develop safe and proper systems and procedures for backing up and storing important company data.

 Creating efficient processes and procedures will help you and your employees grow your business and give you insight into what areas you need to spend the time you’ve gained.
-This is our blueprint when we operate the businesses we purchase.
+This is our blueprint when we operate the companies we purchase.
 We’ve developed the tools to make the business grow.
-Here is a little more about our process Tsetserra Growth Partners’ Process.
+Here is a little more about our process.